mickeypearce/oradew-vscode/README.md

 ### Environments

-- `Set DB Environment` - Pick DB environment that is then used for executing commands.
+- `Set DB Environment` - Select DB environment for command execution.
 When option `<None>` is selected, you choose DB environment every time you execute command.
 Environment list is generated from `dbconfig.json` file.
-There are three envs by default (DEV, TEST, UAT), which can be extended with additional environments.
+Three default environments (DEV, TEST, UAT) can be extended with custom environments.
 The default value is `DEV`.

 ## Configuration

-Workspace supports a base configuration file (`oradewrc.json`) and an additional configuration file for each environment (`oradewrc.test.json`, `oradewrc.uat.json`).
-The base configuration contains settings that are usually common across all environments but can be extended (overloaded) optionally by environment specific configurations for environment-specific commands.
+Workspace supports a base configuration file (`oradewrc.json`) and an additional configuration file for each environment (`oradewrc.dev.json`, `oradewrc.test.json`, `oradewrc.uat.json`, ...).
+The base configuration contains settings that are usually common across all environments but can be extended (overloaded) optionally by environment specific configurations.

 Configuraton files are not required.
 Default values will be assumed in case they are not present.
 The following settings are available (`oradewrc*.json`):